 However, if you hold a residence permit for knowledge migrant or scientific researcher, your partner gets a broader work permit exemption than you get yourself.
 As you are only allowed to do the work which is part of your contract as knowledge migrant or researcher, and your partner can take on any job/voluntary work.

 If you think the general rule might not apply in your situation, as there are complicating factors, we recommend you contact the HR department of your host organisation.

 You are coming to the Netherlands to do research or teach at a higher education institution.
-But for whatever reason you may want (or need!) a second job.
-Here you can read whether this is legally possible.
-To have a work permit or not… that’s the question!
+But for whatever reason you may want (or need!) a second job, either paid or on a voluntary basis.
+Here you can read wether this is legally possible.
+Find out if a workpermit is needed for these extra activities.